Jason2Brownlee/blog/content/posts/financial-independence.md

 Or perhaps, people have no idea what to do with themselves if they were free.
 This is probably a massive issue.
 If all you do is work and family, how would you fill your days if you didn't have to go to work and the rest of your family was at school all day?
 Watch tiktok all day?
 It would get really old, fast.

+For me, **how could the goal ever not be financial independence to then retire early?**

+Who the hell wants to be told what to do and where to go for 50+ years?
+Most people I guess.

+So, how?

-For me, I think it helps a lot to: **have inexpensive hobbies!**
+I think it helps a lot to *have inexpensive hobbies!* And save+invest a lot by default, obviously.
+But cap outgoings at something really low.

-Inexpensive ways to spend your days is key, I think.
 Keep the burn rate down and the enjoyment up.

 For example: